 Let’s take an in-depth look.

 As mentioned earlier, an APN allows your device to connect to the internet through your carrier network.
 Smartphones, modems, IoT, and carrier-enabled use APNs.
 PCs and laptops don’t necessarily need an APN.

 VPNs rely on the internet connection to work.
 They help keep your internet traffic secure and private over the public internet.
 VPNs are compatible with most computing devices.
-These include PCs and laptops, smartphones, consoles, routers, and even IoT devices.
+These include PCs, laptops, smartphones, consoles, routers, and IoT devices.

 Each carrier network has a unique APN associated with it.
 The APN consists of a network identifier and an operator identifier.
 Hence, the APN must match with the carrier network to allow a connection to the internet.

 On the other hand, to use a VPN, you need to download it and install it.
 You can get it from app market places such as AppStore, Play Store, Microsoft Store, or its official website.
 You will also need an account associated with the VPN.

 You can get one from your company or via a subscription to a commercial VPN.

 After installation, you must log in to access various VPN functionality.
 These include choosing your encryption level, selecting a server, and other settings.
 Some devices, such as smartphones, have inbuilt VPN functionality.

 To configure this VPN, you will need a server address/name, a username, and a password.

 As aforementioned, APNs are network carrier-specific.
 Hence, the carrier assigns the same APN to anyone connecting via the network.
 However, they are given a different IP address when connecting to the internet.